 18. Cooking Class

-While there are a lot of hip restaurants in Bali with fusion and SoCal vibes, lots of pretty vegan food and smoothie bowls, that’s not the authentic Balinese cuisine.
+While there are a lot of hip restaurants and cafes in Bali with delicious fusion and SoCal vibes, lots of pretty vegan food and smoothie bowls, that’s not the authentic Balinese cuisine.

 To really get into that and see how multi faceted it is and what the history of various Balinese meals is, why not make it yourself?
 There are local cooking classes to join.
 Reserve your spot here.